MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-bot-configuration.md

 ### Channel-specific behavior

 Implementation of some features can differ by channel.
 For example, not all channels support Adaptive Cards.
 Most channels support Buttons, but they are rendered in a channel-specific way.
-If you see differences in how some message types work in different channels, consult the [Channel Inspector](https://docs.botframework.com/channel-inspector/channels/Skype).
+If you see differences in how some message types work in different channels, consult the [channel reference](bot-service-channels-reference.md).

 Below are some additional links that can help with individual channels: